MTD for VAT & Income Tax Self-Assessment: HMRC’s view

 “Although it’s a real challenge, and we accept that, for many businesses, I would say be patient, make sure you’re prepared and then work with your clients.”

-Q: Will not-for-profit and charitable organisations be exempt from future HMRC MTD plans?
+Q: Will not-for-profit and charitable organisations be exempt from future HMRC Making Tax Digital plans?

-A: “At the moment, not-for-profit organisations that aren't required to register for VAT or Income Tax won't be included in MTD - that will remain the same."
+A: “Currently, not-for-profit organisations that are not required to register for VAT or Income Tax will remain excluded from MTD – that will stay the same.“

-Q: What is your top tip for accountants to make MTD a success?
+Q: What is your best advice for accountants to ensure MTD is successful?

-“Once you've broken down your client list, it will help you focus on what you need to do.”
+“Once you break down your client list, it will help you focus on what you need to do.”

 Looking for more support with MTD?